This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 I think its important to make the most of every travel opportunity and love it for what it presents to you, even if it does fall below your expectations.

 How did it fall down for us?
+OR how did we get it wrong?

 I didn’t think the Martha’s Vineyard beaches were all that spectacular.